mazawi/Teaching-Python/04 Strings/ReadMe.md

 ## Creating Strings

-**Introduction:**
-   - Let's start by understanding how we can create strings in Python.
-Strings are sequences of characters, and we can represent text data in various ways."
+   - Strings are sequences of characters, and we can represent text data in various ways."

 **Single and Double Quotes:**
    - "Strings can be created using single (' ') or double (" ") quotes."